-Asthma is a chronic disorder that causes swelling of the airways, wheezing, coughing, and difficulty breathing.
-To diagnose asthma in your child, a doctor will talk to you about your child's history of symptoms and will also likely do testing with a spirometer, a machine that measures airflow.
-(For adults, see our article on disability for adult asthma.)
+Asthma is a chronic respiratory disorder that causes swelling of the airways, wheezing, coughing, and difficulty breathing.
+To diagnose asthma in your child, a doctor who specializes in breathing disorders (a pulmonologist) will talk to you about your child's history of symptoms.
+The pulmonologist will also likely do testing with a type of machine that measures airflow called a spirometer.

-For children whose asthma doesn't meet the requirements of the asthma listing, they may still be eligible for disability if Social Security finds that their condition "functionally equals" the listings -- in other words, causes limitations just as severe as those in the listings.
+Children whose asthma doesn't meet the requirements of the asthma listing may still be eligible for disability if Social Security finds that their condition "functionally equals" the listings—in other words, their symptoms cause limitations just as severe as those in the listings.

 In order for your child functionally equal the listings, asthma must cause your child to have a "marked" limitation in two areas of functioning or an "extreme" limitation in one area of functioning.
 The areas of functioning are:

 "Marked" limitations mean that your child needs a lot of help to maintain independence in that functional area.
 "Extreme" limitations are even more restrictive, suggesting that your child can rarely perform those activities by themselves, if at all.